|

 Ask

-them what they know about internet marketing and search engine
+them what they know about internet marketing and search engine optimization.

-you unless it generates revenue and prospects.)
+generates revenue and prospects.)

 -